Header blog

 Is it possible for a public entity to present its own contributions in the form of intellectual services such as training, course design, creation of a specialized journal, writing of articles, academic teaching, access to bibliographic sites, etc.?

-Can granted bank loans, company capital or other property belonging to the applicant be considered as applicant’s own contribution?
+Can granted bank loans, grants from third parties, company capital or other property belonging to the applicant be considered as applicant’s own contribution?

-Can funding plan and cash flow projections be modified between CN stage and FPP stage?
+Can investment plan, funding plan, cash flow projections or grant amount be modified between CN stage and FPP stage?

 What documents are expected to be presented from public entities in the application?